Villanova Summer in Ireland

 Dr. Joseph Lennon, Villanova University's Director of Irish Studies, accompanies the students throughout the Orientation Program in Eastern and Western Ireland.

-We will be holding an informational meeting in February.
+We will be holding our orientation session on Friday April 17 at 4:00 p.m. in Falvey 204.
 Please come along if you are interested in studying in Ireland during the six-credit summer program or if you just would like to know more about study in Ireland!!

 - 2.75 GPA or better on a 4.0 scale; non Villanova students must provide a recent official university transcript of undergraduate work